 Les Elans and Les Rennes

 These are the classes in which children build and consolidate their knowledge, gradually preparing them for the transition to Senior School.
-Our Head of Group in Les Elans is Miss Falloon and in Les Rennes Mr Hill, along with Miss Collier (Teaching Assistant).
+Our Head of Group in Les Elans is Miss Falloon and in Les Rennes Mr Hill, along with Mr Brown who teachers both Year Five and Year Six.
+Miss Dundon supports both classes as the Montessori Teaching Assistant.

 The curriculum develops the children’s interests way beyond the National Curriculum and is intrinsically linked to their out-of-school visits.
 Projects – such as creating a school newspaper through workshops at The Guardian’s offices in nearby King’s Cross – extend their language and writing abilities, while their Maths skills are nurtured through specialist sessions.